Política de Privacidad

 Purpose 7 – Measure advertising performance

 • Description: Log creative lifecycle events to report aggregated campaign performance to advertisers.
+Where consent for Purpose 1 exists, the advia_uid identifier additionally allows reporting the unique-user and reach dimension without counting the same browser twice.

 • Retention: 90 days (raw data).
 After this period, raw data is deleted; only aggregated per-campaign metrics without personal data are kept.